Skipole WSGI generator.

-Deploying a web server with the application depends on your server, the wiki at the development site (see the Documentation link in the left navigation panel) gives a number of examples.
+Deploying a web server with the application depends on your server, usually the web server has some means of importing myproj.py, and running 'application'.
+The wiki at the development site (see the Documentation link in the left navigation panel) gives a number of examples.

 The following are skipole projects on the BitBucket site which can be inspected.